Alert, Strong, Loyal

-Once the German captain von Stephanitz found the proper dog he was looking for, he could finally make the dog with the right capabilities he was looking for.
+Once the German Captain Von Stephanitz found the proper dog he was looking for, he could finally make the dog with the capabilities he was seeking.

 The old military career of Von Stephanitz allowed for him to get his dogs to be used by military.
 They came into great use in the upcoming first World War, holding multiple jobs within the German military.

-It was in 1931 that the breed’s name return to the German Shepherd in the AKC, while it took much longer before the change was made in the UKC.
+It was in 1931 that the breed’s name was changed back to the German Shepherd in the AKC, while it took much longer before the change was made in the UKC.

 In 1930 the White Swiss Shepherd Dog was considered a different breed from the German Shepherd, as its color as well as small characteristics set it apart.
 Today, white German Shepherds are not recognized, with the White Swiss Shepherd Dog not being recognized as its own breed in the AKC as well.